ralagana/Boiler-plate-RSS-bot/README.md

 - Recommend adding `CONSOLE_LEVEL=debug` during initial testing
 4. Start the integration using `npm run start`
 5. Review the console logs to confirm no errors encountered
+6. As a suggestion for your Tests, you can use this sample feed https://lorem-rss.herokuapp.com/feed?unit=second&interval=30.
+It creates a new feed every 30 seconds.

 ## Deployment (Docker)